apoorvumang/seenunseen-whisper/README.md

 3. Speaker diarization was done using [pyannote](https://github.com/pyannote/pyannote-audio).
 Speakers with less than 10% of total speaking time were set to UNKNOWN (in order to remove speakers that are neither Amit nor a guest, eg. the lady that says 'I.V.M').
 4. Diarization and transcription output was combined to make a single subtitle file.
 This was done using matching at a 'seconds' level.
 Note: this resulted in less than perfect diarization since the chunking done by whisper is very coarse, and often a single chunk contains dialogues from multiple speakers.
 This output is available in folder [transcripts_vtt/](/transcripts_vtt). (heuristics were used to identify which speaker is Amit Varma).
 5. Subtitle-style output was further processed to create the chat-like output available in folder [transcripts_chat/](/transcripts_chat)
+6. A generative model (flan-t5-xl) was used to generate headings for parts of the transcripts.
+This was done for easier navigation/browsing of extremely long transcripts.
+These can be found in folder [flant5_titles/](/flant5_titles)

 ## Data format